vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

 }
 ```

+### Targeting array elements

-For fields inside arrays, you must use the wildcard `(*)` expression to target array children elements.
+For fields inside arrays, you can either use the wildcard `(*)` expression to target all array elements or define the error message for a specific index.

 ```ts
 const schema = vine.object({